tncalvert/MembershipReboot.Dapper/README.md

 git clone https://github.com/tncalvert/MembershipReboot.Dapper.git
 ```

-The project uses .NET Core version 1.0.0-preview2-003131 or later which can be found [here](https://www.microsoft.com/net/download).
+The project targets .NET Framework 4.5.2 and is built using the .NET Core 2.0.2 which can be found [here](https://www.microsoft.com/net/download/windows).

-You can build the project through Visual Studio 2015 or from the command line with the `dotnet` command.
+You can build the project through Visual Studio 2017 or from the command line with the `dotnet` command.

 ### Usage